 - (1) The information with respect to Common Shares beneficially owned, controlled or directed has been furnished by the respective individuals. - (2) Member of the Compensation Committee.
 Ms. Satov is the Chair of the Compensation Committee. - (3) Includes holdings of John Burzynski through 4191137 Canada Inc. and Archean Capital Corp. - (4) Member of the Sustainable Development Committee.
-Mr. Alvarez Calderon is the Chair of the Sustainable Development - (5) Includes holdings of José Vizquerra Benavides and Mercedes Vizquerra. - (6) Member of the Corporate Governance and Nominating ("CG&N") Committee.
+Mr. Alvarez Calderon is the Chair of the Sustainable Development Committee. - (5) Includes holdings of José Vizquerra Benavides and Mercedes Vizquerra. - (6) Member of the Corporate Governance and Nominating ("CG&N") Committee.
 Mr. John is the Chair of the CG&N Committee. - (7) Member of the Audit Committee.
-Mr. McKay is the Chair of the Audit Committee.
+Mr. McKay is the Chair of the Audit Committee. - (8) Mr. Burzynski is Chairman of the Board of the Corporation and Mr. John is Lead Director of the Corporation. - (9) Includes holdings of Elijah Tyshynski, Jai Tyshynski, Milla Tyshynski and STM Malta.

-As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 3,020,746 Common Shares, representing approximately 6.42% of the issued and outstanding Common Shares as of the date hereof.
+As a group, the current and proposed directors beneficially own, control or direct, directly or indirectly, 4,805,451 Common Shares, representing approximately 7.06% of the issued and outstanding Common Shares as of the date hereof.